-Firstly, in order to prevent cockroaches, you have to keep your kitchen clean — don’t leave crumbs or food out in the open.
-Cockroaches love flour, so take it out of the bag and seal it in a plastic container.
-They also love bread crumbs and other wheat-based goods, so store them in plastic — you can put the cardboard boxes in Ziploc bags, for example.
+In order to prevent cockroaches, you have to keep your kitchen clean — don’t leave crumbs or food out in the open.
+Cockroaches love flour, especially, so take it out of the bag and seal it in a plastic container.
+They also love bread crumbs and other wheat-based goods, so store them in plastic — you can put the cardboard boxes in zip-top bags, for example.